oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/rbac.md

 | | | **Create**: pods/exec | |

 #### ClusterRoleBindings

-TBD: Ryan/Dongbo Please confirm that these settings don't take effect unless `enableClusterRoleBinding` is set to `true` in the operator.

 Assuming that the operator was installed into the Kubernetes Namespace `weblogic-operator-ns`, the following `ClusterRoleBinding` entries are mapped to a `ClusterRole` granting permission to the operator.